 - The user wants to login on Site A

-- Curity establishes a SSO session
+- The identity server establishes an SSO session

-- Curity responds with an ID token
+- The identity server responds with an ID token

 - Site A validates and uses the ID token to setup a local session